Mammography: What You Need to Know

 If you do not receive your mammography summary report, call the provider who sent you for the mammogram to get your results, and contact the facility where you had the mammogram performed to get the report resent to you.

-As a rule, you should also call your health care provider if you notice any change in either of your breasts.
+Call your health care provider if you notice any change in either of your breasts.
 A lump, thickening of or leakage from the nipple, or changes in how the nipple or skin looks can signal a potential problem.

 Why Is Facility Certification Important?

-Under the MQSA, mammography facilities must be certified by the FDA, or an FDA-approved State certifying agency, to provide mammography services.
+Under the MQSA, mammography facilities must be certified by the FDA, or an FDA-approved state certifying agency, to provide mammography services.
 Certification is important because it indicates that a facility has met the MQSA requirements for practicing quality mammography.
 A high-quality mammogram can help detect breast cancer in its earliest, most treatable stages.

 Each mammography facility is inspected every year.
 During the inspection, an FDA or FDA-trained inspector checks the facility’s equipment, staff training qualifications, and quality control records.
 Each facility also undergoes an in-depth accreditation process every three years to be eligible for an MQSA certificate.